femboyfin/dbdideas/survivor_perks.md

 - No longer deactivates on Conspicuous Action
   - Allows you to heal yourself and work on objectives shortly after being unhooked while still maintaining your suboptimal anti-tunnel.
-- Activating blood rush maintains your current Exhausted percentage while allowing you to activate an exhaustion perk
-  - Enables tactical 99ing of exhaustion perks alongside Blood Rush, rather tha discouraging it.

 and either: